sciZer0/7/v/README.md

 This paper proposes an idea about a next-gen, layer 1, DAO-style blockchain which from day one is simultaneously:

-* unprecedentedly-decentralized
+* extremely-decentralized
-* unprecedentedly-democratic
+* extremely-democratic
-* unprecedentedly-sustainable
+* extremely-sustainable
-* unprecedentedly-efficient
+* extremely-efficient
 * with over 50 thousand TPS
 * with a Decreasing-Supply Token
 * with the ideal Gini coefficient